 Saheli was founded in 1996 in collaboration with the India Association of Greater Boston (IAGB).
 The organization was created by South Asian immigrant women who were passionate about helping domestic violence survivors to rebuild their lives.
 In its 24 year history, Saheli has helped thousands of women to reclaim their lives, protect their families, and secure a brighter future.

 Saheli envisions an environment for South Asian immigrant families that is free of gender-based violence; one that gives each and everyone, regardless of gender and/or sexuality, a powerful voice; one that questions and subverts long-held patriarchal beliefs; and one that paves way for South Asian children and youth to live safe and healthy lives.

-Saheli, a community-based organization in Massachusetts founded in 1996 with the mission to empower South Asian women and their families to live safe and healthy lives.
+Saheli’s mission is to empower South Asian women and families to lead safe and healthy lives by:

-When you contact Saheli yourself, through a friend, Police Department, or e-mail know that: Saheli will create a safe, non-judgmental environment with a range of culturally sensitive, language specific information and support services, and listen and educate you about your options.
-Our goal is to help empower clients to reach a point where they can be self-sufficient, healthy and free from violence.
+When you contact Saheli yourself, through a friend, Police Department, or e-mail know that: Saheli will create a safe, non-judgmental environment with a range of culturally sensitive, language-specific information and support services.
+Saheli will listen and educate you about your options.
+Our goal is to help empower survivors to reach a point where they can be self-sufficient, healthy and free from violence.